Nice Racism: Reception

 The book was thirteenth in The New York Times Best Seller list for Hardcover Nonfiction in the week July 18, 2021.
 Based on independent bookstore sales in Canada, the book was seventh in the Vancouver Suns international bestsellers in the New Releases category for sales ending in the week July 3, 2021.

 The Timess Clive Davis gave a negative review of the book, describing many of DiAngelo's opinions as "brutally reductive" and "clouded by a puritanical dogma", such as her criticism of white women offering sympathy to crying black women in a group session she attended.
 He also reviewed the prose as "robotic".
 However, Davis found "some worthwhile observations" about race and class in the US and sympathized with DiAngelo's childhood poverty.
 In a negative review for The Observer, Ashish Ghadiali reviewed DiAngelo's writing as "condescending" and filled with "deep internal contradiction", as she "assumes the role of an omniscient narrator", but describes situations in which she engages in behavior that she criticizes elsewhere "without any sense of irony or awareness".

 In a mixed review, Publishers Weekly believed that DiAngelo "dismantles unconscious biases with precision" and that the book leads readers "to hold themselves more accountable", but criticized DiAngelo's defensiveness as "more exhausting than inspiring".
 A writer for Kirkus Reviews recommended the book as a "valuable primer" to the topic, describing it as a "pointed reminder that good intentions aren't enough" to combat racism and praising DiAngelo's comments on white people finding it difficult to be open-minded and listen to descriptions of race-related issues.
-Jenny Hamilton of Booklist praised that it "carefully delineates manifestations of white progressive racism and breaks down the reasons they are problematic and how to do better", approving of DiAngelo's exploration of her flawed behavior and recommending the book as a way "for white liberals to understand their role in upholding white supremacy" and "know and do better".
+Jenny Hamilton of Booklist praised that it "carefully delineates manifestations of white progressive racism and breaks down the reasons they are problematic and how to do better", approving of DiAngelo's exploration of her own flawed behavior and recommending the book as a way "for white liberals to understand their role in upholding white supremacy" and "know and do better".